deeplearning4j/deeplearning4j-docs/artificial-intelligence-ai.md

 * [Dataiku: Collaborative Data Science Platform](https://www.dataiku.com/)
 * [Kubeflow: Machine-Learning Toolkit for Kubernetes](https://github.com/kubeflow/kubeflow)

-## Public Clouds, IT Departments and Procurement
+## Public Clouds, IT Departments and AI Procurement

 The dysfunctional relationship between data scientists and their in-house IT departments, which are in charge of hardware and software procurement and approvals, is pushing those data scientists to the cloud in order to do their jobs.